weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 14. LON-EX1 should now appear in the Source server list for this new send connector.
 Select **Finish**.

-15. Leave your browser open and the EAC tab open and proceed to the next lab.
+15. Close your Edge browser and proceed to the next lab.

 # End of Lab 1